 What is molecular imaging?

-Molecular imaging is a type of medical imaging that provides detailed pictures of what is happening inside the body at the molecular and cellular level.
-Where other diagnostic imaging procedures—such as x-rays, computed tomography (CT) and ultrasound—predominantly offer anatomical pictures, molecular imaging allows physicians to see how the body is functioning and to measure its chemical and biological processes.
+Molecular imaging is a type of medical imaging that provides unique, detailed pictures of what is happening inside the brain at the molecular and cellular level.
+Other diagnostic imaging procedures—such as x-rays, computed tomography (CT) and ultrasound—predominantly offer anatomical pictures.

 As a tool for evaluating and managing the care of patients, molecular imaging studies help physicians: